 Midwives can manage postpartum hemorrhage and more complications than a labor and delivery nurse.

-Midwife care centers focus on promoting natural birth, detecting complications, and using emergency measures when needed.
+Midwife care centers focus on promoting unmedicated birth, detecting complications, and using emergency measures when needed.
 A credentialed midwife is authorized to work in any setting, including health clinics, hospitals, or the home.

 Like doulas, laws on midwife certification vary by state.
 According to the International Confederation of Midwives, a midwife must be registered or licensed by a program recognized in the country they practice in.

 All midwives must undergo specific education, training, and supervised clinical experience, and complete the certification requirements set forth by the Midwifery Education Accreditation Council.